PostgREST/postgrest-docs/how-tos/providing-images-for-img.rst

    $$ language plpgsql;

 With this, we can obtain the cat image from `/rpc/file?id=42`.
-Consequently, we have to replace the rewrite rule in the Nginx recipe with the following.
+Consequently, we have to replace our previous rewrite rule in the Nginx recipe with the following.

 .. code-block:: nginx
    rewrite /files/([^/]+).*  /rpc/file?id=$1  break;